RwenzoriPoker/PivxPoker/pivxPoker/README.md

 sudo apt-get install build-essential sudo apt install node-pre-gyp
 ```
 `npm i`
-If you have issues purge the package-lock and try again
+If you have issues purge the package-lock and any node_modules you have and try again
+switching node versions OSes or anything else can cause a number of issues with node-gyp building
+nodejs 19 with node-gyp compiles on debian.
+Each OS and version of node could have diffrent issues and at the moment I don't have the time to support every platform

 Once you pivx Daemon syncs restart it so that it is using the settings from the config file